 DISC tests are now used by numerous companies to get to know their employees better.
 This is especially true for recruiting, but also with regard to long-term employee retention.
 By the way, we are not talking about just any companies, but DAX companies and global corporations that ask the question "Is the DISC personality test accurate?" also answered in the affirmative.

-Specifically, companies benefit from the fact that internal communication is improved.
-In this way, they promote employees and managers and achieve even better results.
-The togetherness improves increasingly and the motivation and mutual understanding increase.
-More appreciation, more recognition, more joy at work and more success - sounds pretty ingenious, doesn't it?
+Specifically, companies benefit from the fact that the internal communication is improved.
+In this way, they encourage employees and managers and achieve even better results.
+The togetherness increasingly improves and the motivation and mutual understanding increase.
+More appreciation, more recognition, more enjoyment of work and more success - sounds pretty ingenious, doesn't it?

 DISC can be described not only by letters, but also with the help of colors.
 And now that you have learned more about the background of the DISC test, we would like to briefly introduce these to you.
 The following color assignments apply: